MileHacker Logo

 Purchase an Ankarakart immediately upon arrival.
 This ticket gives immediate access to the the public transit network.

 Use Google Maps or Yandex Maps for real-time public transport directions.
 These mobile apps give accurate route information and estimated travel times.
 Avoid rush hours, typically 07:00-09:00 in the morning and 17:00-19:00 in the evening, if possible.
-Public transport can become very crowded during these periods.
+Public transport can become very crowded in these periods.